 These sourdough baguettes taste rich, exquisite, delicate, and yet, they have an exposed rough side.
 The brittle crust grounds the eating experience and gives body to the otherwise tender bread.
 It’s through this contrast that the bread is elevated to the next level — a baguette with a soft, flimsy crust would be a sad baguette indeed.

-The only downside to making these baguettes is also what makes them so special: because of their small circumference and thin crust, they’re best the day they are baked.
-After the first day they begin to lose their texture and the crust either becomes overly hard (if in a dry climate) or soft (if in a humid climate).
-This conundrum is easily solved, however: just invite your friends over, slice every baguette, and stand back as they’re gone before the night is through.
+The only downside to making these baguettes is also what makes them so unique: because of their small circumference and thin crust, they’re best eaten on the day you bake them.
+After the first day, they begin to lose their texture, and the crust either becomes overly hard (if in a dry climate) or soft (if in a humid environment).
+This puzzle is easily solved, however: invite your friends over, slice every baguette, and stand back as they’re gone before the end of the night.

-I’ve said it before and I’ll probably say it a million times more: fermentation is a mysterious and wonderful thing.
+I’ve said it before, and I’ll probably say it a million times more: fermentation is a mysterious and beautiful thing.
 I hope you try this recipe and you show up to your next gathering with an armful of exquisite, and incredibly delicious, pointy sticks.